 - Enforce strict pool rules

-- Make sure broken drain covers are replaced and install a safety vacuum release systems (SVRS), which can detect blockage of the drain and automatically shut off
+- Make sure broken drain covers are replaced, and install a safety vacuum release systems (SVRS), which can detect blockage of the drain and automatically shut off.

 If you or your loved one has been seriously injured in a swimming pool accident, you may be able to file a premises liability claim or lawsuit for damages against the pool owner.
-Premises liability law in Texas is complex and in some cases not in favor of the injured party, which is why it is important that you retain the services of a knowledgeable and experienced injury lawyer that knows how to represent clients with swimming pool injuries or in wrongful death drowning cases.
+Premises liability law in Texas is complex and in some cases not in favor of the injured party, which is why it is important that you retain the services of a knowledgeable and experienced personal injury lawyer who knows how to represent clients with swimming pool injuries or in wrongful death drowning cases.

-DROWNING IS A TRAGEDY THAT SHOULD BE PREVENTED – CHECK YOUR YARD LOCKS AND FENCE!
+DROWNING IS A TRAGEDY THAT SHOULD BE PREVENTED.
+CHECK YOUR YARD LOCKS AND FENCE!

 In 2012, I got a heart-wrenching call from a family that lost their precious 3-year-old son to a drowning in a neighbor’s pool.
 This smart little boy exited his own house quietly (probably to ride his tricycle) and was able to enter the neighbor’s yard, which had an in-ground pool.
 This was not a summer month and was not a peak swimming season.
 The little boy was simply curious at the open gate and/or gate handle.
 The bottom line is that the neighbor’s gate was not properly fastened, and this little boy was able to walk right in the yard.
 A parent’s worst nightmare occurred.

 A simple gate lock would have prevented this tragedy.
-Unfortunately, there is no précis/direct law in Texas that requires a homeowner to ‘lock’ a gate to a pool.
+Unfortunately, there is no precise/direct law in Texas that requires a homeowner to lock a gate to a pool.
 Apartments and commercial buildings have their own regulations.
 I urge all residents who have a pool to make sure that they have a secure gate around their residential pool.
 This little boy did not have to die.
 This family should not have gone through this tragedy.